Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Modern-day Birmingham
 A large number of migrants from the Indian subcontinent was recorded in the 1991 census.
 25% were now non-British, largely driven by the increase in tertiary sector work and 3D jobs.
 By 2011, this had increased to 49%.

+The national government's grant scheme to encourage FDI was not used in Birmingham, due to other areas of the UK, notably the northeast, that had undergone even more significant deindustrialisation being prioritised.
+This lack of investment further decreased prospertity and exacerbated inequalities by not providing the still large secondary sector with opportunities to work

 EU Social Investment fund helped to regenerate areas of the city with £450m investment in changing social housing.
 Some of this has been matched post-Brexit but this is essential for low-income families.

-The national government's grant scheme to encourage FDI was not used in Birmingham, due to other areas of the UK, notably the northeast, that had undergone even more significant deindustri

 Over 50,000 students are present in the 5 city universities.
 They work, and spend time and money in the area, kickstarting a positive multiplier effect.